 The benefits of using this soil mix for raised bed vegetable gardening include:

-- It simplifies drainage – the vermiculite and peat moss (or coco coir) absorb moisture; when they are saturated, excess moisture drains away.
+- It simplifies drainage – the vermiculite and coco coir absorb moisture; when they are saturated, excess moisture drains away.
 This means you can’t overwater.

 - Seeds germinate easily in the mix.